sivatumma/pivotland/USECASES.md

 This script should also be able to take key files or security certificates etc.

-### Script that resizes all image files in a folder recursively
+### Resizes all image files in a folder recursively
 written in python.
 Useful to make thumbnails and icons for websites.

-### Script to crawl only images over web
+### Crawl only images over web

-### Script to crawl only music over web, etc.
+### Crawl only music over web, etc.
 Uses curl's regex capabilities

+#### iPhone like transition
+Components to hold their icons and zoom-out kind of app start when selected

+#### Todo with database inclusion
+Fully functional Personal Assistant - includes siri interface